EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Related works

 \subsection{Low-rank adaptation}

-With the widespread application of large models, LoRA \cite{hu2022lora} revolutionized the efficient training of large language models for specialized tasks.
-Its core innovation lay in decomposing weight matrices into two low-rank components, A and B, which drastically cut down on training resource demands.
+With the widespread application of large models, LoRA \cite{hu2022lora} has revolutionized the efficient training of large language models for specialized tasks.
+Its core innovation lies in decomposing weight matrices into two low-rank components, A and B, which drastically cuts down on training resource demands.
 This foundational concept has since inspired numerous advancements.
-For instance, LoRA+ \cite{hayou2024lora+} boosted efficiency by assigning distinct learning rates to matrices A and B. AdaLoRA \cite{zhang2023adaptive}, proposed by Zhang et al., further refined this by adaptively selecting different ranks for various adapters, thereby improving LoRA's learning capacity and training stability.
-VeRA \cite{kopiczko2024vera} pushed parameter reduction even further by freezing matrices A and B and introducing auxiliary trainable vectors, though this came with a slight decline in accuracy.
-Given that the effectiveness of diverse fine-tuning strategies varies across different tasks, Cui et al.\cite{cui2024endodac} recently proposed DV-LoRA to efficiently adapt foundation models to surgical scene depth estimation.
-DV-LoRA is an initial exploration of fine-tuning methods for endoscopic scenes, improving upon the results of applying general LoRA directly to endoscopic images.
-Seeing the potential for improving LoRA for specific scenes, there is a clear need to further investigate a fine-tuning approach specifically tailored for endoscopic depth estimation tasks.
+For instance, LoRA+ \cite{hayou2024lora+} boosts efficiency by assigning distinct learning rates to matrices $A$ and $B$.
+AdaLoRA \cite{zhang2023adaptive}, proposed by Zhang et al., further refines this by adaptively selecting different ranks for various adapters, thereby improving LoRA's learning capacity and training stability.
+VeRA \cite{kopiczko2024vera} significantly reduces trainable parameters by utilizing a single pair of frozen, randomly initialized low-rank matrices shared across all layers, learning only small scaling vectors.
+However, this parameter efficiency often comes at the cost of reduced accuracy.
+Acknowledging that the effectiveness of fine-tuning strategies varies across different domains, Cui et al. \cite{cui2024endodac} recently proposed DV-LoRA to efficiently adapt foundation models specifically for surgical scene depth estimation.
+DV-LoRA introduces a dynamic adaptation strategy that alternates between training low-rank matrices and scaling vectors during different training stages.
+Despite these advancements, existing fine-tuning methods exhibit limitations in handling the inherent monocular scale ambiguity of endoscopic scenes and often fail to capture fine-grained local details.
+Recognizing these gaps, there is a clear need for a fine-tuning approach specifically tailored to the unique challenges of endoscopic depth estimation.
+To this end, an adaptive fine-tuning strategy combining Random Vector Low-Rank Adaptation (RVLoRA) and Residual Block Based on Depthwise Separable Convolution (Res-DSC) is proposed.
+Unlike standard random adaptation methods (e.g., VeRA), this tailored design systematically mitigates monocular scale ambiguity through structured random perturbations while simultaneously capturing essential fine-grained local details.

-\section{METHOD}
+\section{Method}

-In this section, we present the architecture of EndoUFM, our novel framework for unsupervised monocular depth estimation.
-We detail the integration of foundation models, our adaptive fine-tuning strategy, and the custom loss functions that collectively enable state-of-the-art performance on endoscopic images.
+In this section, the architecture of EndoUFM, a novel framework for unsupervised monocular depth estimation, is presented.
+The integration of foundation models, the adaptive fine-tuning strategy, and the custom loss functions that collectively enable state-of-the-art performance on endoscopic images are detailed.

-\subsection{EndoUFM framework Integrated with Foundation Models}
+\subsection{EndoUFM framework integrated with foundation models}